-10 In addition, the coastal state has jurisdiction as provided in the UNCLOS with regard to the establishment and use of artificial islands, installations and structures; marine scientific research; and the protection and preservation of the marine environment inspect, arrest and undertake judicial proceedings against foreign vessels insofar as is necessary to ensure compliance with national regulations adopted in conformity with the UNCLOS's article 73.
+10 In addition, the coastal state has jurisdiction as provided in the UNCLOS with regard to the establishment and use of artificial islands, installations and structures; marine scientific research; and the protection and preservation of the marine environment.

+The coastal State shall have due regard for the freedom of navigation of other States (and of the laying of cables and pipelines).
+At the same time, in keeping with its sovereign rights over EEZ resources, its rights with regard to foreign vessels are limited to powers to investigate, inspect, arrest and undertake judicial proceedings against foreign vessels, insofar as is necessary to ensure compliance with national regulations adopted in conformity with the UNCLOS's Article 73.
 Its rights and obligations to enforce measures taken to protect and preserve the marine environment in the zone are spelled out in some detail in the UNCLOS (Part XII, notably sections 6 and 7).

 In 1981, Morocco proclaimed a 200 n.m.
 EEZ, which in principle applies without distinction to both Atlantic and Mediterranean waters off the Moroccan coasts.
-However, Morocco has not yet enforced its EEZ legislation as to Mediterranean waters.
-Morocco has not yet entered into negotiation with neighboring countries to delimit the extent of its EEZ in the Mediterranean11.
+However, Morocco has not yet enforced its EEZ legislation with regard to Mediterranean waters.
+Morocco has not yet entered into negotiations with neighbouring countries to define the extent of its EEZ in the Mediterranean11.

-In ratifying the UNCLOS on 26 August 1983, Egypt declared that it "will exercise as from this day the rights attributed to it by the provisions of Parts V and VI of the UNCLOS in the EEZ situated beyond and adjacent to its territorial sea in the Mediterranean and the Red Sea" and that it "undertakes to establish the outer limits of its EEZ in accordance with the rules, criteria and modalities laid down in the UNCLOS"12.
-As far as could be established, it appears that the Egyptian declaration has not been followed by implementing legislation.
+In ratifying the UNCLOS on 26 August 1983, Egypt declared that it "will exercise as from this day the rights attributed to it by the provisions of Parts V and VI of the UNCLOS in the EEZ situated beyond and adjacent to its territorial sea in the Mediterranean and the Red Sea", and that it "undertakes to establish the outer limits of its EEZ in accordance with the rules, criteria and modalities laid down in the UNCLOS" As far as can be established, it appears that the Egyptian declaration has not as yet been followed by implementing legislation.

 The Maritime Code of Croatia, adopted on 27 January 1994, contains several provisions on the EEZ13.
-However, application of these provisions is conditional to the decision by the Croatian Parliament to proclaim such a zone 14.
-The Republic of Croatia has undertaken steps towards establishing a Zone of ecological protection and fisheries (see 2.4)15.
+However, application of these provisions is conditional upon the decision by the Croatian Parliament to proclaim such a zone14.
+The Republic of Croatia has undertaken steps towards establishing a zone of ecological protection and fisheries (see 2.4)15.

 Spain and France have proclaimed a 200 n.m.
-EEZ off their coasts but have indicated that it is not applicable to Mediterranean waters.
+EEZ off their coasts, but have indicated that it is not applicable to Mediterranean waters.